 Great Ormond Street Hospital (GOSH) is a specialist children's hospital providing state-of-the-art management and research in paediatric conditions.

-With an emphasis on serious and rare disorders, the hospital is great choice for students looking for a specialist paediatric experience in medicine, anaesthesia, radiology and surgery.
+With an emphasis on serious and rare disorders, the hospital is a great choice for students looking for a specialist paediatric experience in medicine, anaesthesia, radiology and surgery.
 As we do not have a casualty department, GOSH may not be an appropriate choice if you wish to learn about general paediatrics.
 Some departments follow patients into adulthood, but the majority see children aged up to 18.

 Role and responsibilities